WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 - Seems like there are 4 stages:
     1) alloyast ctor (to be decided)
     2) alloymodel ctor (duplicate names)
-    3) checking sig map (see below) & what we choose not to check in ctor, we check here
+    3) checking sig map (see below) & collect fun&pred's recursive invocations & what we choose not to check in ctor, we check here
     4) typechecking